Words in italic type have been added for clarity. They are not found in the original Hebrew or Aramaic.

 Ezra 1

-- The year Cyrus became king over the Jews in 539 BC fulfilling Isaiah’s prophecy between 137 and 250 years later.
+- The year that Cyrus became king over the Jews in 539 BC fulfilled Isaiah’s prophecy written between 137 to 250 years earlier.

 End of the Babylonian Captivity 539 BC